 6. Positive Psychological Impact

-The process of being recognized for positive behaviors contributes to a sense of accomplishment, self-worth, and hope.
+Being recognized for positive behaviors fosters a sense of accomplishment, self-worth, and hope.
 This optimistic mindset can counteract the feelings of guilt or shame often associated with addiction.

 7. Encourages Goal Setting